kicad-package-manager/kicad-package-manager/README.md

 Goal
 ----

-Create a format for distributing the following kind of KiCad data:
+Create a format for distributing the following kind of KiCad features:

 * Symbols
 * Footprints
 * 3D Models
 * SPICE Simulation Code
 * Sub-sheets
+* Unit Tests
+* Command Runner
+* Plugins

 Projects can be created that programmatically generate these files.